-"temporary detention zone" (zone de rétention provisoire) made up of prefabricated containers in the premises of the Menton Border Police, and established following an informal decision of the Prefect of Alpes-Maritimes.769 The Administrative Court of Nice held that this form of detention was lawful insofar as it did not exceed 4 hours, after which individuals would have to be directed to a formal "waiting zone".770 The Council of State also upheld this form of detention as lawful during the period necessary for the examination of the situation of persons crossing the border, subject to judicial control.771 However, the Prefect's decision to forbid access of NGOs (i.e., access to medical care and legal assistance) to the place of detention in Menton in September 2020, was ruled illegal by the Administrative Court of Nice in November 2020.772 Local authorities attempted to issue a new decision on 29 December 2020 upholding the ban on NGOs but with some adjustments for the decision to be considered legal.773 However, the Administrative Court of Nice ruled again in March 2021 that this decision was illegal under European law and the French Constitution.774
+However, in the context of border controls in the area of Alpes-Maritimes throughout recent years and including in 2024 the Border Police has detained newly arrived asylum seekers without formal order in a "temporary detention zone" (zone de rétention provisoire) made up of prefabricated containers in the premises of the Menton Border Police, and established following an informal decision of the Prefect of Alpes-Maritimes (see also Access to the territory and push backs).
+The Administrative Court of Nice held that this form of detention was lawful insofar as it did not exceed 4 hours, after which individuals would have to be directed to a formal "waiting zone".
+The Council of State also upheld this form of detention as lawful during the period necessary for the examination of the situation of persons crossing the border, subject to judicial control.
+The Prefect's decision to forbid access of NGOs (i.e., access to medical care and legal assistance) to the place of detention in Menton in September 2020, was ruled illegal by the Administrative Court of Nice in November 2020.
+The Local authorities attempted to issue a new decision on 29 December 2020 upholding the ban on NGOs but with some adjustments for the decision to be considered legal.
+However, the Administrative Court of Nice ruled again in March 2021 that this decision was illegal under European law and the French Constitution.